alirezakhosraviyan/tiqets-vouchers-cli/README.md

 Used locks to be async-safe

 ## Room for Improvements (out of scope)
-- file can be loaded in batches to avoid loading entire file into memory
+- file can be loaded in batch to avoid loading entire file into memory
--

 ## DataBase Storage Strategy